 - A customer order cycle takes place when orders are processed, prepared, and shipped.
 For retail, the customer is often picking orders from the store inventory (shelves), which represents the point of final demand.
 In a pull logistics system, customer order cycles are particularly important since they are the driver of further cycles upstream of the supply chain.

 - The replenishment cycle concerns the steps involved to re-supply outlets from distribution centers and wholesalers.
-Each outlet places orders to distributors based upon its own fluctuation of the demand.
-It involves inventory that has already been manufactured and stored in different locations and parts of the supplt chain.
+Each outlet places orders to distributors based on its own fluctuation of demand.
+It involves inventory that has already been manufactured and stored in different locations and parts of the supply chain.

 - The manufacturing cycle concerns the scheduling of production in light of the demand from distributors.

 - The procurement cycle involves the scheduling of the components required in the manufacturing of a good.